 1. Wedding Invitation

-Wedding invitations should be sent 4-8 weeks prior to your wedding date.
-And though it may seem obvious what should be written on an invite, Invitations by Dawn etiquette expert Shanna Zuelch says couples commonly (and surprisingly) forget to include key details like time, date, ceremony location and/or reception location.
-So check over your invite, and then check it twice!
+Naturally, your wedding invitation suite should include your wedding invitation—and though it may seem obvious what should be written on an invite, couples commonly (and surprisingly) forget to include key details like time, date, ceremony location, and/or the reception location.
+So make sure to check over your invite, and then check it twice!
 As for less obvious additions to your invitation, consider corner copy.
-"Corner copy is a great place for quick bits of information, such as 'reception following ceremony,' if they're in the same location," says Zuelch.
+"Corner copy is a great place for quick bits of information, such as 'reception following ceremony,' if they're in the same location," says stationery specialist Shanna Zuelch from Invitations by Dawn.
 "You can also use corner copy for 'no gifts please' or a note about attire."

 2. Reception Card

 When sending response cards, don't forget to include a stamp for your guests' convenience.
 Zuelch advises to "number the names on your guest list, and then write that number on the back of the corresponding response card.
 You can then look up responses by number just in case you can't read the handwriting or someone forgets to include his or her name."
-When using an online response service, be considerate of older generations, says Zuelch.
-Be aware of guests who may not be comfortable using computers and send them a response card instead.
+If you're having meal choices, this is also the card where you leave check boxes for people to choose chicken, fish, steak, vegetarian options, etc.

 Don't forget the stamp!
 Luckily, you don't have to hand write the addresses yourself—many stationery companies offer addressing services.
-One final tip: "Envelope moisteners are lifesavers when assembling hundreds of wedding invitations!" says Zuelch.
+"Envelope moisteners are lifesavers when assembling hundreds of wedding invitations!" says Zuelch.

 A belly band (or invitation wrapper) holds all the pieces of the wedding invitation suite together neatly.
 Choose a coordinating color and accentuate the band with a ribbon or jewel for added glam.